hwnss/hwnss/README.md

 #### I'm Hans

-- 🐸 I have used `HTML, CSS, JAVASCRIPT, JAVA`
+- 🐸 Currently developing in `JAVA`
 - 💬 I'm still learning
 - 📫 In discord like `hxnsss`